 What important factors should shippers keep in mind while transporting fresh produce?

-Each fresh produce or perishable product has a specific shipping requirement, like the mode of transportation to be used, type of container, temperature settings, and the transit time it can tolerate.
+Each fresh produce or perishable product has a specific shipping requirement, like the mode of transportation, type of container, temperature settings, and the transit time it can tolerate.

 If even one of the transport requirements of perishables is not met, the goods can become unfit for consumption or further processing.
 To ensure that this does not happen, here are a few points that shippers must keep in mind while transporting their fresh produce:

 Complete Product Knowledge: This is non-negotiable.
-For safe and smooth transport of their perishable products or fresh produce, it is necessary for shippers to have complete knowledge about their product.
-Some important things that shippers and their teams should know about the fresh/perishable product they deal in are:
+For safe and smooth transport of their perishable products or fresh produce, it is necessary for shippers to clearly define these expectations to their warehousing and transportation partners.
+Some important things that shippers and their teams should share about the fresh/perishable product they deal in are:

 Packaging requirements of the product.